Back to Blog

 Kenzie Koch, Marketing Specialist

-It starts with how officers were introduced to training in the first place or lack thereof.
-The majority of correctional officers have received some level of basic corrections training.
-Most departments offer a basic level of training in-house that meets requirements for ongoing education credits such as mental health awareness, sexual harassment prevention, CPR, defensive tactics, firearms, and corrections license proficiency.
-Unfortunately, this “basic training” is highly unregulated throughout the United States.
-For example, there are only a few states, including Texas, California, and Nevada, that have license-requirement training available based on state organizations that issue a license to enforce laws.
-In other cases, regimented training programs don’t allow new staff to have inmate contact until the training academy is followed by a facility training program (FTO) that includes some phase review and yearly training requirements to maintain certification.
-To make matters worse, not all local facilities can provide a highly regulated training program, most often because of staffing and funding.
 Of course, there are training programs that are formalized and shiny, but that is the exception and not the general rule.
 Officers all over the country receive different levels of initial training and building blocks to becoming good officers.
 Given that some officers have a one-up on other officers because they received different training based on the state they worked in, this doesn't sit right with everyone.
-Nobody would argue that it isn’t fair that some officers are able to excel in their careers and climb up the ladder while others are to continuously learn and train.
+Nobody would argue that it isn’t fair that some officers can excel in their careers and climb up the ladder while others are left to continuously learn and train.

 What do the rest of us who aren’t climbing that ladder yet do?
 We improvise.
 We find areas to better ourselves and expand our knowledge.
 While these training classes are informative to maintain perishable skills, they don’t expand one’s knowledge to being a better officer, supervisor, instructor, or specialist.
 That’s where we can step out of our comfort zones.
-When Casey Lee, Actor & Entrepreneur, was asked if he had any advice for someone trying to pursue a career in acting, he responded with an answer that applies to all fields of work -
+When Casey Lee, Actor & Entrepreneur, was asked if he had any advice for someone trying to pursue a career in acting, he responded with an answer that applies to all fields of work:

 Definitely passion.
 It goes along with anything.
 If you’re a plumber, be the best plumber, become a student of it.
 If you’re an actor, become a student of acting.
 Study.
 Know your favorite actor.
 Watch movies.
 Watch TV.
 Dedicate yourself to your craft.
 It goes across the board.
 Don’t do it for the fame or money, do it because you love it.
 You have to have the passion, or it won’t work.